GuidoRial/spotify-data-frontend/README.md

 - Get Track's Audio Features, show it using graphs [MVP]

-  - Individual song
+  - Individual song [DONE]
-  - Album, compare each song
+  - Album, compare each song [DONE]
-    - Also, get average as an extra graph
+    - Also, get average as an extra graph [DONE]
       - Danceability, Energy, Valence, Instrumentalness, Loudness, Tempo

 - Sentiment Analysis [MVP]

-  - Individual song analysis to see if it has a possitive or negative sentiment
+  - Individual song analysis to see if it has a possitive or negative sentiment [DONE]
   - Album analysis, to see the individual song and album average.
+[DONE]
-    - We could also calculate the saddest and happiest song for an album
+    - We could also calculate the saddest and happiest song for an album [DONE]
   - Artist analysis [Maybe post MVP because it'd take too long]

     - Global average
     - Get saddest and happiest album
     - Album sentiment data

-  - In each one we could call Get Track's Audio Features and return valence
+  - In each one we could call Get Track's Audio Features and return valence [DONE]
     - Therefore, we could actually compare the two

 - Compare artist to each other [MVP]

-  1. Get an artist through user Input - searchArtist
+  1. Get an artist through user Input - searchArtist [DONE]
-  2. Get related artists - Get Artist's Related Artists
+  2. Get related artists - Get Artist's Related Artists [DONE]
-  3. Get the top 10 songs from each of those artist - Get Artist's Top Tracks
+  3. Get the top 10 songs from each of those artist - Get Artist's Top Tracks [DONE]
   4. How do those compare?
 How are those artist related?
 Do they make the same kind of music?
-Get Tracks' Audio Features
+Get Tracks' Audio Features [DONE]
   5. Graph it

 - Easily create playlist [MVP]